 St. Brigid's Day, February 1, celebrates one of Ireland's patron saints Saint Brigid.
 St. Brigid's Feast Day was once celebrated by pagan Irish as Imbolic the Celtic feast marking the start of spring.

-Feast days of St. Brigid and St. Patrick, Bealtaine, Summer Solstice, Lughnasa, Fall Equinox, Samhain, and Winter Solstice - mark them on your calendar now!
+Feast days of St. Brigid and St. Patrick, Bealtaine, Summer Solstice, Lughnasa, Fall Equinox, Samhain, and Winter Solstice - all of these are Celtic pagan holidays.

 St. Brigid is the female equivalent of St. Patrick in Ireland, but her name is hardly known.